 3. God will lead the right people to your blog.

-Although I do believe God calls us to cultivate our blogs, I do not believe this means we need to stress over getting people to our blogs.
-God will do this for us.
+Although I do believe God calls us to cultivate our blogs, I do not believe this means we need to stress over page views.
+I believe we are called to do our part to get people to our blogs in the way God leads us to and then we trust that He will lead the right people there.

 Isaiah 55:11 states that God’s words will not return to him empty, but will achieve the purpose for which He sent them.